The wife of OceanGate's CEO is descended from a famous couple who died on the Titanic

 Rush is OceanGate's communications director and has been involved with its Titanic expeditions since they began in 2021, according to her LinkedIn page.
 She is also a direct descendant of Minnie Weil, one of the Straus' seven children.

-The connection was first reported by the New York Times and confirmed through genealogical records.
+The connection was first reported by the New York Times and confirmed through genealogical records, as well as by the Straus Historical Society — an educational nonprofit — in an email to NPR on Thursday.

 Minnie married Richard Weil, Sr., and they had a son, Richard Jr. His son, Richard Weil III, is Rush's father.
 Rush's late grandfather was mentioned in her 1986 New York Times wedding announcement.

-The Straus Historical Society, an educational nonprofit, tweeted a link to the Times' story on Wednesday night, more than three days into the search for the submersible and mere hours before it was due to run out of oxygen.
+The Straus Historical Society tweeted a link to the Times' story on Wednesday night, more than three days into the search for the submersible and mere hours before it was due to run out of oxygen.

 "Our thoughts are with the loved ones of those aboard the lost submersible," it wrote.
 "We hold continued hope that the crewmembers will be rescued."